SISTERS DIALOGUE

 ENGAGEMENT AND ADVOCACY

-Sisters Dialogue actively engages with diverse communities and decision-makers from all levels of government to amplify and center the needs and stories of Muslim women and youth.
-We ensure that our voices are heard by providing valuable insights through ongoing community consultations.
-We aim to bridge the gap between policy and lived experiences, fostering change that truly reflects the needs of our community.
+Sisters Dialogue actively engages with diverse communities and decision-makers across all levels of government to amplify the needs and stories of Muslim women and youth.
+Our advocacy is non-partisan, focused on equity, safety, and culturally relevant support.

 Our partners